MonarchEngineering/docs/billing/billing.md

 ---
 title: "Billing & Credits"
-description: "How billing works and how credits are renewed"
+description: "This guide explains how Airtop billing works, how credits are renewed and rolled over, and how you can manage your subscription.
+Whether you’re on the Free plan or a paid plan, the basics are the same."
 ---

-## Overview

-This guide explains how Airtop billing works, how credits are renewed and rolled over, and how you can manage your subscription.
-Whether you’re on the Free plan or a paid plan, the basics are the same.

 ## How Credits Work